zzzprojects/docs/entityframework-effort.net/pages/getting-started/csv-file-format.md

 "MHS","Michael ""h4x0r"" Smith",05/12/1975,,"","ZzVlKyszZjQ5M2YzNA=="
 ```

-The first line contains the name of the table fields, and the remaining lines represent a data row.
+The first line contains the names of the table fields, and the remaining lines represent a data row.